dell-optiplex-790/TinyJSModule/README.txt

 Changelog ======================================================

    v1.0 - Make the basics of the module system

+   v1.1 - Patch: Remove regex's /u flag so that it's ES3-
+          compatible.

-   v1.1 - Increase the sample project's complexity and finally
+   v1.2 - Increase the sample project's complexity and finally
            add directory support

 OK, thanks for reading this.